Open Now

 Clogged drains

-When you have a full septic tank, the smell of sewage is not all that you will notice.
-Signs of a clogged drain include slow draining, gurgling noises or standing water in the sink or tub.
-Pouring boiling water or using a drain-cleaning snake can dislodge buildup.
+When your septic tank is full, the smell of sewage is not the only thing you will notice.
+Signs of a clogged drain include slow draining, gurgling noises, or standing water in the sink or tub.
+Pouring boiling water or using a drain-cleaning snake can dislodge build-up.
 Be careful of toxic drain cleaners.

 Broken traps